matthewAURA/gmod_stuff/README.md

-# TTT-Weapons
+# Garry's Mod Stuff
-This repo consists of the source code for my TTT Weapons.
+This repo consists of the source code for my Garry's Mod Weapons and Stuff.

 All changes will be pushed to this repo.